 There are few things that ignite as much debate amongst friends in different corners of the country than who has the better grocery chain.
 You’ve got Piggly Wiggly and Publix down South and Stater Bros. out on the West Coast.
 Throw Trader Joe’s and Whole Foods in the mix and the sparks are sure?to fly.

 But then there’s Wegmans, a chain that’s recently celebrated it’s 100th anniversary.
-What started as a little Rochester fruit and vegetable stand in 1916, has flourished into a supermarket mastermind, dominating the East Coast grocery game.
+What started as a single fruit and vegetable stand in 1916, has effectively flourished into the supermarket juggernaut that dominates the East Coast grocery game.
 Businesses don’t often hit the century mark without being insanely good at what they do and seriously loved because of it.
 Wegmans is both, of course.

 Here in Corning, we’re proud to have one of the more than eighty Wegmans locations, that grace six very lucky states, conveniently placed just a stone’s throw away from the downtown.
 Naturally, it’s our “go to” for everything we could ever need, at any hour of the day.
 From a pint of Ben & Jerry’s at 2am to a tray of smelly French cheeses you hope will impress your mother-in-law at Sunday brunch, you better believe that Wegmans has got you covered.

-As is the Urban Corning mission, we thought we’d celebrate Wegmans’ much deserved milestone by taking the time to remark on a few of the reasons that make it such a superior supermarket.
-Some are serious, some are a little tongue in cheek and others are those things that everyone thinks and never says — but all are positives, nonetheless.
+As is the Urban Corning mission, we thought we’d celebrate Wegmans’ much deserved milestone by taking the time to remark on a few of the things that make it such a superior supermarket.
+Some are serious, some are a little tongue-in-cheek and others are those things that we all think and never say — but all are positives, nonetheless.
 Here goes: